longkunxuluke/longkunxuluke.github.io/_pages/about.md

 ### 3. Non-equilibrium solvation and solvent reorganization;

-Non-equilibrium solvation is an important conecpt originaly proposed by Porf.
-Rudolph A. Marcus in his well-known Marcus theory.
+Non-equilibrium solvation is an important conecpt originaly proposed by Prof. Rudolph A. Marcus in his well-known Marcus theory.
 It is a key factor in modelling the superfast processes in solution phase, for example, electron transfer and electronic excitation.
 Prof. Xiang-Yuan Li and co-workers have been working on implementing the constrained-equilibrium method in the non-equilibrium solvation theory.
 In [2017CPL](https://www.sciencedirect.com/science/article/pii/S000926141730427X), we derived the expressions of non-equilibrium solvation free energy within the framework of analytical Onsager model and applied it to model charge-transfer excited state.
 The theory was developed and implemented in the local Q-Chem program, see [2017PCCP](https://pubs.rsc.org/lv/content/articlehtml/2017/cp/c7cp05673g), [2018 PCCP HOT article](https://pubs.rsc.org/lv/content/articlelanding/2018/cp/c8cp00930a/unauth#!divAbstract) and [2017CP](https://www.sciencedirect.com/science/article/pii/S0301010417301398).

 ![Non-equilibrium solvation and solvent reorganization](/images/2017CPL.png)